Advice - Photography / Contracts and paperwork

 Delivery of stock photos

 The warnings apply equally to the supply of stock photographs.
-It is just as important to define the terms and conditions which apply when supplying stock material.
+It is just as important to define the terms and conditions that apply when supplying stock material.
 This may seem obvious, but it becomes vital if there is any dispute or misunderstanding.

 Text © Mike Holderness & previous contributors; Moral rights asserted.
 The collection (database right) © National Union of Journalists.
 Comments to firstname.lastname@example.org please.
 You may find the glossary helpful.